Our Courses

 Image of earth with a large barcode across itWhat to Expect in This Class:

-Are you a part of the “millennial” generation?
-How will life be different for your generation than any others that have come before you?
-This class explores a variety of current political, economical, cultural, and social changes that are transforming our world.
-Investigate globalization and its consequences, drawing on new theoretical ideas from sociology, and other related fields.
+This class explores a variety of current political, economic, cultural, and social changes that are transforming our world.
+Investigate globalization and its consequences.
 Some of the key questions examined are: What does it mean to be a global citizen in the 21st century?
 What exactly is globalization?
 How does it affect me anyway?
 Embark on a virtual tour around the world to explore these and other vital questions.
 Using literature, art, music, history, film and popular culture, we will examine how countries are increasingly interconnected by flows of information, money, and people.

 After completing this course, you will be able to argue the pros and cons of globalization, explain possibilities for the future of globalization, and articulate the impact of globalization on your own life.